-Funded by the European Union.
-The views and opinions expressed are solely those of the author(s) and do not necessarily reflect the views and opinions of the European Union or the Foundation for the Development of the Education System.
-Neither the European Union nor the granting entity can be held responsible for them.
+Co-Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the Foundation for the Development of the Education System (FRSE).
+Neither the European Union nor FRSE can be held responsible for them.

 Policy Paper: The Right To Work For Asylum Applicants In The Eu